murraycadzow/2021-obss-day3/_episodes/03-reference-assembly.md

 ## Introduction

 Obtaining an assembly without a reference genome is easy and possible.
 However, having a reference genome allows us to avoid several issues.
 We do not have to make assumptions about the "best" value for the `-M` parameter, and we reduce the risk of collapsing different loci together ("lumping") or separating one "real" locus into several "erroneous loci" ("splitting").
 Studies have demonstrated that having some kind of reference genome is the single best way you can improve GBS SNP calling (see for example [Shafer et al. 2016](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12700)).
-Using a related species genome might be good enough in several cases too (but it sometimes depend on your application).
+Using a related species genome might be good enough in several cases too (but it sometimes depends on your application).

 The stacks pipeline for samples with a reference genome is [ref_map.pl](https://catchenlab.life.illinois.edu/stacks/comp/ref_map.php).
 It skips the creation of loci and the catalog steps as reads belong to the same stack/locus if they map to the same location of the reference genome.
 This means we don't have to rely on assumptions derived from genetic distances (`-M` and `-n` of `denovo_map.pl`) about whether reads belong to the same locus or not.

 We don't have a genome for our common bullies yet.
-Instead, we will map the reads to the catalog of loci that stacks as created for one of our denovo run.
-You would never do that in the real world, but that gives us a chance to run the ref_map.pl pipeline and
+Instead, we will map the reads to the catalog of loci that stacks as created for one of our denovo runs.
+You would never do that in the real world, but that gives us a chance to run the ref_map.pl pipeline.

 ## Map your samples to the reference